Topic Hub

 How These Topics Connect

 Timeouts decide how long callers wait.
 Retries decide whether failure creates more work.
+Retry budgets decide how much extra traffic retries are allowed to spend.
 Backpressure and rate limiting decide how much work enters.
+Scaling diagnostics decide whether more instances add goodput or only push concurrency into a shared bottleneck.
+Connection pool sizing decides how much database concurrency the fleet can spend.
+Production-load debugging decides which runtime condition changed.
 Circuit breakers decide when callers should stop using a dependency.
+Cache freshness rules decide whether a fallback or fast read is allowed to be stale.
 Background job and outbox patterns decide how delayed work recovers after the request is gone.

 Backend reliability comes from putting those controls in the right place.
 A system does not become reliable because it has every mechanism.
 It becomes reliable when each mechanism limits the failure mode it was meant to contain.